With launch of Tigera Secure Enterprise Edition 2.4, security teams can now extend their existing zone-based architecture to secure Kubernetes

 - Tigera Secure now ingests Threat Intelligence Feeds and blocks traffic from leaving your cluster to IPs known for malicious activity.

 - Powerful, in-depth compliance reports to meet key security controls required by PCI, SOC 2, and other certifications and frameworks.

-- Easier and quicker deployments with Helm charts and operator-based installer for Openshift.
+- Easier and quicker deployments with Helm charts.

 Tigera provides Zero Trust network security and continuous compliance for Kubernetes platforms.
 Tigera Secure Enterprise Edition extends enterprise security and compliance controls to Kubernetes environments with support for on-premises, multi-cloud, and legacy environments.
 Tigera Secure Cloud Edition is available on the AWS marketplace and enables fine-grained security and compliance controls for Kubernetes on AWS and Amazon EKS.
 Tigera powers all of the major Hosted Kubernetes environments including Amazon EKS, Azure AKS, Google GKE, and IBM Container Service.
 Tigera is also integrated with the major on-premises Kubernetes deployments and is shipped “batteries included” in Docker EE and fully integrated with Red Hat OpenShift.
 Visit us at www.tigera.io or follow us on Twitter @tigeraio